olcf/olcf-user-docs/data/index.rst

 | **Path -** The path (symlink) to the storage area's directory.
 | **Enclave -** The security enclave where the path is available.
 There are several security enclaves:
 |      - *Open (O) -* Ascent and other OLCF machines accessible with a username/password
-|      - *Moderate Projects not subject to export control (M1)* - These are projects on machines such as Summit or Andes that require 2-factor authentication but are not subject to export control restrictions.
+|      - *Moderate Projects not subject to export control (M1)* - These are projects on machines such as Frontier or Andes that require 2-factor authentication but are not subject to export control restrictions.
 |      - *Moderate Projects subject to export control (M2) -* Same as M1, but projects that are subject to export control restrictions.
 |      - *Moderated Enhanced (ME) -* These are projects that might involve HIPAA or ITAR regulations.
-These projects utilize Summit compute resources but have extra security precautions and separate file systems.
+These projects utilize Frontier compute resources but have extra security precautions and separate file systems.
 | **Type -** The underlying software technology supporting the storage area.
 | **Permissions -** UNIX Permissions enforced on the storage area's top-level directory.
 | **Quota -** The limits placed on total number of bytes and/or files in the storage area.